 1This is the third time I am coming to you.
 Every charge must be established by the evidence of two or three witnesses.
 2I warned those who sinned before and all the others, and I warn them now while absent, as I did when present on my second visit, that if I come again I will not spare them– 2Corinthians 13:1-2

 When: Paul made this trip during his long stay in Ephesus when Ephesus was his base for his third missionary journey.

 Why: Timothy visited Corinth and brought back some news that Paul believed he needed to deal with swiftly.
 Though he wrote in 1Corinthians 16 that he planned to come via the land route through Macedonia, Paul took the direct route across the sea, stayed briefly and traveled on to Macedonia.

 10When Timothy comes, see that you put him at ease among you, for he is doing the work of the Lord, as I am.
 11So let no one despise him.
 Help him on his way in peace, that he may return to me, for I am expecting him with the brothers. –1Corinthians 16:10-11

 #3 Letter – Severe letter from Paul

-When: Probably written during his second visit to Macedonia, after his second trip to Corinth and before he returns to Ephesus.
+When: Probably written during Paul’s second visit to Macedonia, after his second trip to Corinth and before he returns to Ephesus.

 Why: Paul experienced something during his second visit to Corinth while on his way to Macedonia that concerned him and caused him to write this letter.
 Paul originally intended to return to Corinth on his way back to Ephesus.
-But Paul decided it was not a good time for him to visit Corinth and he returned directly to Ephesus by another route.
+But Paul decided it was not a good time for him to visit Corinth and he returned to Ephesus by the land route.